endrollex/miniroll/README.md

 Introduction:
 -------------
-miniroll do not need database, using a very simple framework with file system, just like a Blog Hello World.
+* miniroll do not need database, using a simple framework with file system, just like a Blog Hello World.
-But it may be cumbersome to use.
+* But it may be cumbersome to use.
 There is no template function here.
   Someone using this blog shall modify many codes to create own blog style manually.
-Summary, this project is for reference purpose.
+* This project is for reference purpose.
   Generally, WordPress is a good choice, it has complete support and worldwide users.

 How to Run:
 -----------